Robert Laws: Livingstonia 1894–1927

 The school, named after the Reverend Hope Masterton Waddell, was launched in 1895.

-At Livingstonia Dr Laws trained Africans in engineering, entrepreneurship, bookkeeping, teaching and the ministry.
+At Livingstonia Laws trained Africans in engineering, entrepreneurship, bookkeeping, teaching and the ministry.

 By 1897 there were 302 pupils.

 Many of the graduates found the skills they had acquired could be put to use in South Africa and the Rhodesias.

 The Livingstonia mission was the main source of education for Africans in Nyasaland, and in the early years of the twentieth century had more schools than all the other missions added together.
 Men educated in these schools were to have growing political influence.
 The first Native Association, the North Nyasa Native Association, was founded by Simon Muhango and Levi Zililo Mumba in 1912, and was soon followed by others.
-From the outset, Dr Laws encouraged the Associations.
+From the outset, Laws encouraged the Associations.
 He felt that the government had to involve the new class of educated Africans if Nyasaland was to develop into a modern country.
 He went as far as to say that the Associations could prepare Africans to elect Europeans, and later Africans, to the Legislature.
 Given the typical colonial prejudices of the time, this was an exceptional position.

-In October 1925, the Governor of Nyasaland, Charles Calvert Bowring, laid the foundation stone for additional buildings at Livingstonia, which Dr Robert Laws wanted to develop into a university for African students in Nyasaland and neighboring colonies.
+In October 1925, the Governor of Nyasaland, Charles Calvert Bowring, laid the foundation stone for additional buildings at Livingstonia, which Robert Laws wanted to develop into a university for African students in Nyasaland and neighboring colonies.
 Bowring wrote "Livingstonia appeals to me enormously as a training centre because of its comparative isolation and at the same time easy accessibility.
 The students are away from the many temptations of town life, and within easy reach by the lake and in touch by telegraph".

 Dr. Laws visited Canada, the United States and Germany.
 He served on the legislative council of Nyasaland.

 When he left in 1927 there were over seven hundred primary schools, and secondary schools were teaching theology, medicine, agriculture and technical subjects.
 More than 60,000 people had accepted Christianity and there were thirteen ordained African pastors.